-- Have you been nodding your head while reading this list in agreement to at least 4 or more of the questions?
+- Have you been nodding your head while reading this list in agreement with at least 4 or more of the questions?

-Then yes, you are most likely battling demotivation, just like many other salespersons do, at different points in their career.
+Then yes, you are most likely battling demotivation, just like many other salespersons do, at different points in their careers.

-But I can say with guarantee that by overcoming these hurdles is the key to attain your full potential.
+But I can say with a guarantee that overcoming these hurdles is the key to attaining your full potential.